Clothall

 Clothall is a village and civil parish in the North Hertfordshire district of Hertfordshire, England.
 The small village stands on a ridge of high ground 2 miles south-east of Baldock.
 The parish extends from the fringes of Baldock in the north to the hamlet of Luffenhall in the south.
 At the 2021 census, the parish had a population of 155.

 History

+Clothall is recorded in the Domesday Book of 1086 with four principal landholders: Odo of Bayeux, Count Alan, William de Ow, and Hardwin de Scalers.

 The parish church of St Mary the Virgin was built of flint and stone around 1350–70. though parts of the church are older, dating to the 12th century.

 Governance

 There are two elected tiers of local government covering Clothall, at district and county level: North Hertfordshire District Council and Hertfordshire County Council.